- This event has passed.

 February 18 @ 6:00 pm - February 21 @ 12:00 pm$395

 Online registration for this retreat is now closed.
 We hope you can join us for another retreat during Lent, or later in the year.
 Thank you for your understanding.

 Rest and renew heart, mind, and soul on a weekend retreat at Ignatius House.
 Your retreat will draw from a nearly 500-year-old tradition called “Ignatian spirituality,” developed from the life and prayer of Spanish soldier-turned-saint Ignatius of Loyola.
 Ignatian spirituality invites us into a life-giving relationship with God and neighbor through prayer and contemplation.

 You’ll be presented with suggestions to help you silently, prayerfully discern big or small stirrings in your life – whether a busy parent, a young adult, a caregiver, a widow, a community or workplace leader, or as someone who simply wants to grow closer to your creator.

 Each retreat includes at least three guided presentations, topics to contemplate and pray upon, and plenty of unscripted time for rest.
 Come rediscover not just your best self but your truest self – as God created you to be.
+Reconciliation will be available.

 This is a silent retreat.
 Guests are expected to maintain a sacred silence throughout the retreat, including at meals, unless otherwise noted.